Frequently Asked Questions

 You also need to retain supporting evidence for completing each learning activity, such as a certificate, your own notes, a record of attendance, a reflection journal, etc. Please refer to Evidence of Professional Learning.
 It is recommended that you keep your evidence for at least a year after renewal

-It is highly recommend that you use the Teachers Portal as it is an easy, secure way of tracking your professional learning online.
+Yes.
+For the purposes of teacher registration you cannot record your professional learning in any other format.
 The portal is also used to renew your registration online every 3 years and update your contact details with the Board instantly.
 You can find video tutorials about using the Teachers Portal on the Recording Professional Learning page.

 There are many alternative forms of evidence you can keep for learning activities where you don’t receive a certificate.
 These include your own notes, an attendance record, annotated handouts, a booking receipt, etc. Please refer to Evidence of Professional Learning for more examples.

-If you have used the Teachers Portal to record your professional learning this information will remain available on the portal indefinitely.
+The professional learning information on the Teachers Portal will remain available on the portal indefinitely.
 Within the My Professional Learning History tool you can toggle between your current and previous terms of registration to view and/or edit professional learning you have already recorded.
 You can also download and print off the Professional Learning Summary Record for each term of registration.